adamParker96/SaaS_App_Tech_Challenge/README.md

 Miro - I'd like to create a page in the frontend where users can create pages via the frontend, including allowing them to connect to Miro and import flowcharts into our File table.

+Workflows - automatically pushing docker images to ECR on updates to main branch.